-A volume rendering is created by mapping some variable (e.g., energy) to color and another variable (e.g., density) to opacity.
+A volume rendering is created by mapping some variable (for example, energy) to color and another variable (for example, density) to opacity.

 This image shows the overall structure of the universe.^[11] Notice that the image looks like thick colored smoke.